This blog is a redo of starting to blog in August 2012, wanting to help on knowing how to judge the Green's speed in "Rainy" play condition.

 The green speed may have changed by what you believe is your bowls "Rain Resistance".
 Because you have practice in these rain conditions and have build your knowledge of how certain rain conditions will change your "Bowls Speed", Of course your club's green conditions during your practice have given a value.
 My term for this calculation and measure is "Green Quarter" because I use a thought (image or word) to tell Muscle Memory my expected resistance that the rain causes to my bowl roll.

 My calculation adjustment term of "Green Quarter" is based upon the legal 10 meter distance that a jack can be played.
 (21m to 33m) Dividing the Hogline Jack to the Max Distance Jack into 4 areas of play.
 The 1st Quarter (hogline to 23 or 25 meters), Halfway.
 (26 meters).
-3rd Quarter(28, 29 meters) and Full Length (from respot to the Ditch) .
+3rd Quarter(28, 29 meters) and Full Length (from respot to the Ditch).
+Also, since we all have weak delivery distances, if you play a "redefined Jack" for a jack distance then add that too to your "over delivery" jack decision.. (redefined jack is playing a visual jack behind or in front of actual jack position because of a condition of play)

 The idea of changing your "Jack Distance" is similar to the skip asking for a bowl 1 meter behind the jack.
 If you need 2 "Green Quarters" adjustment than you are bowling as if the skip is asking for a bowl 2 meters behind the jack.
 This mental calculation is a "Focus" point because you accept the ability to play to a requested position by the skip and as your accept the skip's knowledge you also accept your success or failure of delivery.
 When your adjustment of weight results in your bowl being on or near the jack; you accept your focus was not lost by questioning the reason for the extra delivery weight.

 Also sometimes it might be because of the use of a particular word.
-With Trump again in the news and countries searching the net for that name will result in a blog reader volume.
-Where my blogs are not short, to have over 900 read/visit may mean hours of bowls knowledge being distributed.
+With Trump again in the news and countries like Russia searching the WWnet for that name; it will result in an increase in blog reader volume stats.
+Where my blogs are not short, to have over 2000 read/visit in a week may mean hours of bowls knowledge being distributed.

-Also, the change of subject allow a pause of reader who not only relax but may take a break.
-Such pause or break prepares the reader for better understand the following text.
+Also, as I have done here by insert photo and stats; sometimes the change of subject is a pause of reader attention and only relax the mind. (take a break).
+Such pause or break prepares readers to better understand the following text.

-If you watch the video suggested the previous blog on the 2026 Australian Classics Singles game; you will have seen several times Berrie Lester waiting for the wind to decrease before playing.
-You can also pause yourself during a increase in rain volume.
-Doing a pause in play to improve clothing or just waiting by leaving the mat; will not affect your delivery if your Pre-mat decisions are made.
-Don't do a pause if your Delivery routine has decision making aspects involved or you are simply rolling your bowl be finished and get out of the rainé.
+If you watch the video suggested in the previous blog on the 2026 Australian Classics Singles game; you will have seen several times Barrie Lester often waiting for the wind to decrease before playing.
+You can also pause yourself during an increase in the rain volume.
+Often we take a pause in play to improve our clothing or get a drink.
+If you are in a pause it is important you do it by leaving the mat so as not to affect our delivery or Pre-mat decisions.
+Standing on the mat drops us out of our "Focus" zone.
+In doing a pause, if your Delivery routine had a decision making aspects, then it is necessary to restart your Delivery Routine from the "going to the Mat" step so everything involved, from "Focus" to the instinctive rolling of your bowl can be finished in one complete "Delivery" and you can get out of the rain.

 If you feel guilty doing a pause in your delivery, I suggest you look toward the officials as if to be asking "Are you going to pause the game".
 The reason for this pause is that prior to coming to the mat (Pre-Mat Routine) you did your calculations and now you are ready to do your delivery to that spot.
 Your change in "Focus" by the distraction of the sudden down pour of rain; does not now need you to decide to make an adjustment in the middle of your delivery.